Credits Min: 3

-Serves as an introduction to direct current and alternating current analysis of electric circuits, with emphasis on energy and power.
-Covers design and use of multi-range voltmeters, ammeters, and ohmmeters, the use of bridges and oscilloscopes, phasor analysis of AC circuits, Trigonometric Fourier series, BODE plots, transformers, relays, solenoids, mechanical analogs and magnetic analogs with the application of Fourier and BODE techniques.
-Students will also be introduced to DC and AC motors and generators, residential circuits, equipment protection, and introduction to digital logic including minimization techniques.
-Availability and cost of instruments and components is stressed throughout this course.
-Not for EE majors.
-Engineering Science (100%).
+This course serves as an introduction to direct current (DC) and alternating current (AC) analysis of electric circuits, with emphasis on energy and power.
+Covers the explanation of basic components (resistor, capacitor and inductor) and their use in electronics.
+Cover also the design and use of multi-range voltmeters, ammeters, and ohmmeters, series, parallel and series parallel circuits, the use of bridges, phasor analysis of AC circuits, transformers, relays, solenoids, etc. Different techniques like Superposition theorem, Thevenin equivalent circuit or Maximum Power will be presented.
+Students will also be introduced to DC and AC motors and generators, first and second order filters as well as basic sensors.
+Not for ECE students.